trigger/trigger/docs/configuration.rst

 These are various settings that control what files may be modified, by various tools and libraries within the Trigger suite.
-These settings are specific to the functionality found within the :module:`~trigger.acl` module.
+These settings are specific to the functionality found within the :mod:`trigger.acl` module.

 IGNORED_ACLS
 ~~~~~~~~~~~~